 This course provides the student with an overview of the historical development of nursing in general, and the roles and responsibilities of the practical nurse in particular.
 Nursing will be introduced to students within the framework of Maslow's basic hierarchy of human needs and the nursing process.
-Emphasis will be placed on assisting the student to acquire skills in gathering information, which will be needed to build a solid foundation for success in the nursing program.
-Students will also be introduced to the concepts of the PN Program framework which include health, human beings, education, and nursing.
+Emphasis willbe placed on assisting the student to acquire skills in gathering information, which will be needed to build a solid foundation for success in the nursing program.
+Students will also be introduced to the concepts of the PN Program framework which includes health, human beings, education, and nursing

-Pre-requisites: Successful Completion of Admission Process; Letter of Acceptance into the Nursing Major Co-requisites: ENGL 112, BIO 104, NUR 024
+Pre-requisites: Successful Department of Nursing Completion of Admissions Process; Letter of Acceptance into the Nursing Program.

+Co-requisites: BIO 104 or 251, BIOL 104 or 251, ENGL 104; NUR 024; NUR 025

-NUR/NURC/NURL 024 PN Fundamentals of Nursing
+NUR/NURC/NURL 024 PN Fundamentals of Practical Nursing

-5 credits; 3 class hours; 2 hours skills lab; 6 hours clinical
+Credits 5: Class hours 3; 2 hours skills lab; 6 clinical hours

 This course introduces the student to the nursing process and assists the student to gain mastery of the nursing process, nursing and communication skills required to provide practical nursing care to clients.
-The College laboratory focuses on the beginning acquisition of psychomotor practical nursing skills.
+TheCollege laboratory focuses on the beginning acquisition of psychomotor practical nursing skills.
 Clinical experiences permit the student to transfer nursing content and communication skills into practice within a nursing process framework.
 Students begin to relate the integration of knowledge obtained from nursing, physical science and the humanities to plan nursing care in long term care settings.

-Pre-requisites: Successful Completion of Admission Process; Letter of Acceptance into the Nursing Major Co-requisites: NURC 024, NURL 024, NUR 023, ENGL 112, BIO/L 104,
+Pre-requisites: Successful Department of Nursing Completion of Admissions Process; Letter of Acceptance into the Nursing Program.

-NUR 025 Nutrition
+Co-requisites: BIO 104 or 251, BIOL 104 or 251, ENGL 104; NUR 023; NUR 025

-3 credits; 3 class hours
+NUR 025 class hours